Goshido/android-vulkan/docs/proper-ui.md

 <img src="./images/ui-wrong-blending.png"/>

 You could notice than _Google Chrome_ much darker that _Android-Vulkan_.
 Caption area is a good example that blending looks different.
-Same time any opaque area has exactly the same color in both impementations.
+Same time any opaque area has exactly the same color in both implementations.
 For example close button color is 1 to 1 match.
-Accoriding to [_CSS_](https://www.w3.org/TR/SVG11/masking.html#SimpleAlphaBlending) it should be used _premultiplied alpha_ or classic alpha blending.
+According to [_CSS_](https://www.w3.org/TR/SVG11/masking.html#SimpleAlphaBlending) it should be used _premultiplied alpha_ or classic alpha blending.
 One blending could be transformed into another. _Premultiplied alpha_ has advantages in image filtering and it allows to separate blending areas for later compositing.

 It turns out that the answer is `UNORM` format for render target.
 Hardware produces slightly different results for `UNORM` and `sRGB` during blending.
 In the case above the render target format was `sRGB`.
 After changing it to `UNORM` the blending starts to match.
 Please open this image in `new tab` and look at it in `100% zoom`: